knightsUCF/City-Builder-Architects-Production/README.md

 - city building game to study

+# Chinatown

+- players try to negotiate with other players to trade OR to purchase their tiles, so they can build up multiple building units of the same thing for some special bonus

+- this is a fun mechanic which could be used

 # Five Tribes - artisants expansion

 - how to maximize stuff - nice timed almost chaotic possibility space, "OMG This is the best option ever, i will get 40 points!"